Traumatism/get-discord-bots-tokens-with-google/README.md

 > https://twitter.com/toastakerman

-### lol that super simple but i didn't saw any peoples doing or talking about this before 🧐
+### lol that super simple but i didn't see any peoples doing or talking about this before 🧐

 ## Here are the `l33t` 👨‍💻 dorks 👨‍💻 🥶🥶